mathias31415/igus_rebel_ros2_docker/README.md

 ros2 launch irc_ros_moveit_config rebel.launch.py gripper:=none launch_dio_controller:=false rebel_version:=01_without_dio
 ```

+## Note E-STop
+As we use the open source version without a controller, the emergency stop is not connected to the CAN bus.
+The emergency stop interrupts the supply voltage of the axes (5V logic voltage is retained).
+After resetting the emergency stop, the robot is not automatically activated.
+The ros software must therefore be relaunched manually.

 ## TODOs
 - verschiedene planer in RVIZ --> bei UR oder diy_robotics schauen
+- Autostart der ROS-Application auf RaspberryPi beim hochfahren
+- CAN Adapter automatisch einrichten, damit befehl nicht jedes mal ins Terminal eingegeben werden muss